-Plan a day trip to see some of the tallest trees in the world with our top picks for redwoods near San Francisco that you need to visit.
+Plan a day trip to see some of the tallest trees in the world!
+These are our top picks for the best redwoods near San Francisco that you need to visit.

 Coastal sequoias, more commonly known as redwood trees, are synonymous with California.
 The unofficial mascot for Stanford University is even a redwood tree!

 Redwoods prefer cool foggy climates, like the kind you find in San Francisco.
 But, redwoods also require a fair amount of deep soil for their massive roots to take hold.

 The city, however, is a bit too sandy for redwoods to grow naturally.

 You can find forests of redwoods near San Francisco if you travel about an hour to the north, east or south.
 But which ones are the best to visit?

 As locals to the San Francisco Bay Area we wanted to share with you some of our favorite places to see towering redwoods near San Francisco — and a handful of redwoods planted in the city!

 BEST PLACES TO SEE REDWOODS NEAR SAN FRANCISCO

 San Francisco Redwoods Tours to Muir Woods

 Dylan’s Famous Tour of San Francisco & Muir Woods